The best themed restaurant in every state

 Georgia: The Pirates’ House, Savannah

 Not all themes spring straight from a restaurateur’s imagination.
 The Pirates’ House, which opened in 1753 as an inn for seafarers, was once frequented by actual pirates.
-Today the pirate theme is all for fun, and, while the restaurant is rather touristy, it’s also just a great place to go for a lively family meal.
+Today the pirate theme is all for fun and while the restaurant is rather touristy, it’s also just a great place to go for a lively family meal.
 Young kids in particular will adore the memorabilia, while the excellent Southern cooking should please just about everybody.

 Hawaii: Ka Moana Luau, Waimanalo

 Located within the Sea Life Park on the island of Oahu, this open-air dinner show takes diners on a journey through Ka Moana (the ocean) and Polynesia via dances and chants.
 Before dining, guests at Ka Moana Luau can try activities like lei (Hawaiian flower wreath) making, ukulele playing, and coconut headband weaving.
-The buffet-style dinner showcases the island's sumptuous cuisine; expect to try the likes of kalua pork cooked in an umu (above-ground oven), fresh seafood, and locally grown fruit.
+The buffet-style meal showcases the island's sumptuous cuisine; expect to try the likes of kalua pork cooked in an umu (above-ground oven), fresh seafood, and locally grown fruit.

 Christopher Carter/Flickr/CC BY-NC-ND 2.0